Tagged: earth

 The Antarctic Projection: a Penguin’s World Map

 For us humans, a world map centered around the South Pole doesn’t make much sense.
 But for a penguin cartographer, such an Antarctic projection is the only way to go.
 It shows how much a world map tells about the person who has made it, or about the market it is made for.
-Here in Europe, we think it’s only logical to place the edge of the map in the Bering Strait and the Pacific.
+Europe in the middle Here in Europe, we think it’s only logical to place the edge of the map in the Bering Strait and the Pacific.
 After all, there is almost nobody living there and besides: this way we put ourselves nicely in the middle.
-The Amero-centric world map People in… Read More
+The Amero-centric… Read More

 World map inspired by cubism, showing our planet as a complex system of shapes, colors and lines